tizee-tampermonkey-scripts/tampermonkey-chatgpt-model-usage-monitor/README.md

 Contributions are welcome!
 Please open an issue or submit a pull request for any improvements or bug fixes.

+## Text Scramble Animation

+I'm currently working with compiled animation code, so the readability is quite poor.

+Please see [text-scrambler.js](https://github.com/tizee/text-scrambler.js) if you're curious about how it works.

 ## Author

 [tizee](https://github.com/tizee)